rei/rei-cedar-docs/docs/foundation/color/README.md

   - Stores color specifications using variable names, not hard-coded values such as hex values for color
   - Specifies a hierarchical and semantically-defined system

+The color values in Cedar have been carefully selected and tested to meet WCAG accessibility requirements for contrast and color.
+Using colors outside of this palette may result in an inaccessible experience for some users, and should be avoided when possible.
+Learn more about accessibility in the Cedar Design System in the [Accessibility Foundation](../../accessibility/) article as well as throughout the component guidelines.

 <br/>
 <hr>